soumikpaul006/LaunchTracker-SpaceX/README.md

 ## Architecture

-The application follows clean architecture principles with clear separation of concerns:
+The application follows MVVM architecture principles with a clear separation of concerns:

 - **Model**: Contains data classes, repository implementations, and API services
 - **ViewModel**: Manages UI state and business logic